 Health insurance policies are now required to include preventive care.
 That includes wellness visits, annual check-ups, etc. That’s not a bad thing as many health issues will be caught sooner rather than later.
 However, that is not the role of insurance.
 Insurance is a financial tool that is meant to restore people to their previous financial condition or at least limit people’s financial losses.

-A planned expense is not a financial loss.
-Preventive care is a planned expense.
+Bill sharing organizations view a preventive care as a planned expense, not a financial loss.
 Most medical bill sharing organizations are not going to cover preventive care.
 There are some organizations that do share preventive bills for young children, but even then, many members use their county health departments for this care.

 Keep in mind that just because a bill is eligible for sharing does not mean it gets shared.
 These organizations, just like health insurance, typically have an amount of medical bills that you pay first before they start to share the bills (this is similar to a deductible with health insurance).

-These dynamics lower membership fees for these organizations as compared to health insurance.
+These dynamics lower membership fees for these organizations just like they do for health insurance.

 Medical Bill Sharing Memberships generally do not cover Mental Healthcare

 Mental healthcare now has parity in health insurance policies to medical care.
 Let me give you an example of what this means.
 If you break your leg, then you need medical care.
 You go to the ER and get the leg set in a cast.
 Your insurance then pays part or all of the bill.
 Let’s now say that you lose a loved one, or a job, or struggle with depression.

 Now you need mental healthcare.
 You go see a counselor, social worker, or psychologist and you get the care you need.
 Again, your health insurance pays all or part of the bill.
 For both mental healthcare and preventive care there are exceptions.
 Some bill sharing organizations will share those things, some will not.